andre-larsson/inpca403/README.md

 # INPCA403
-This package does incremental normalised principal component analysis (INPCA) for doing PCAs on large datasets that cannot be fit into memory.
+Incremental normalised principal component analysis (INPCA), for doing PCAs on large datasets that cannot be fit into memory.
 It is based on the scikit-learn
 ICPA class, and currently only HDF files can be used with the package.
 The number 403 is a random number added to make sure the package name is unique.